Kumo-chan/DAI-2022-HTTP-Infra/README.md

 * You are able to explain what you do in the Dockerfile.
 * You are able to show where the apache config files are located (in a running container).
 * You have **documented** your configuration in your report.
+Were is appache config :
+root@e069e79246bc:/etc/apache2/sites-available# cat 000-default.conf (000-default could be the site name)
 ## Step 2: Dynamic HTTP server with express.js

 ### Webcasts